oven-sh/bun/docs/bundler/plugins.md

 To create a native plugin, you must export a C ABI function which matches the signature of the native lifecycle hook you want to implement.

-ve bundler plugins are NAPI modules, the easiest way to get started is to create a new [napi-rs](https://github.com/napi-rs/napi-rs) project:

 ```bash
 bun add -g @napi-rs/cli
 napi new